Golden Jubilee of Carl XVI Gustaf: Celebrations

 On January 1, the King's official jubilee portrait was released by the court to mark the start of the Jubilee Year.
 The photograph taken by Thron Ullberg in the Hall of State at Stockholm Palace shows the King in front of Queen Christina's silver throne wearing an admiral's uniform.
 Additionally, the King wears the collars of the royal orders of the Seraphim, Sword, North Star, and Vasa, alongside the stars of the Seraphim and Vasa orders, the Grand Commander insignia of the Dannebrog Order around his neck, and royal Swedish and Norwegian commemorative medals.

-The celebrations began on January 20 when the king held at Sweden Banquet at the Royal Palace.
+The celebrations began on January 20 when the King held at Sweden Banquet at the Royal Palace.
 In February, he began his tour of Sweden which would last until September 7.
-During the tour, he would visit the capital of all Sweden's 21 counties.
+During the tour, he would visit the capitals of all Sweden's 21 counties.
 The visits are listed below: